microsoft/playwright/docs/src/test-reporter-api/class-testresult.md

 * since: v1.30
 - type: <[int]>

 The index of the worker between `0` and `workers - 1`.
 It is guaranteed that workers running at the same time have a different `parallelIndex`.
-When a worker is restarted, for example after a failure, the new worker process has the same `parallelIndex`.